ezist/ezist.github.io/_posts/2020-03-24-more-refinements.md

 ---
 title: more refinements
-description: flex! and other minor stuff
+excerpt: flex! and other minor stuff
 layout: default
 ---

 So I've made some improvements since the last post, like:

-* ~~Atom feed~~ Broken, will have to look into.
+* Atom feed ~~Broken, will have to look into.~~ Fixed!
 * GitHub banner
 * ~~Added [jemoji](https://github.com/jekyll/jemoji) :+1:~~ Update: replaced with [my own Jekyll plugin, using Twemoji!](https://github.com/ezist/ezist.github.io/blob/master/_plugins/twemoji.rb)
 * Replaced the list of accounts with a fancy \~flexbox\~